Should I Get My Master’s in Nursing? The Factors to Consider

 That said, you think through everything you do—whether you’re at work planning for your next shift of patients or at home picking out a recipe for dinner.
 Big decisions like returning to school are no exception.
 You want to know the potential pros and cons of pursuing a graduate degree before diving in.

-Rasmussen University Vice President of Nursing Joan Rich is no stranger to this deliberation—that’s why we asked her to help identify some of the potential benefits of earning an MSN and the factors you should consider before making a decision.
+Rasmussen University Vice President of Nursing Dr. Joan Rich is no stranger to this deliberation—that’s why we asked her to help identify some of the potential benefits of earning an MSN and the factors you should consider before making a decision.

 Why earn an MSN degree?

-There are several reasons for pursuing a Master’s degree in Nursing, though the primary motivators often boil down to three categories: opportunities, earning potential and personal growth.
+There are several reasons for pursuing a master’s degree in nursing, though the primary motivators often boil down to three categories: opportunities, earning potential and personal growth.